z-huang/InnerTune/README.md

 [![License](https://img.shields.io/github/license/z-huang/music)](https://www.gnu.org/licenses/gpl-3.0)
 [![Downloads](https://img.shields.io/github/downloads/z-huang/music/total)](https://github.com/z-huang/music/releases)

-> **Note:** The project is currently in an unstable stage, so there should be many bugs.
+> **Note 1:** The project is currently in an unstable stage, so there should be many bugs.
 If you encounter one, please report by opening an issue.

+> **Note 2:** The name of this app is temporary.
+It will be changed in the future.

 ## Description